 Please contact Mike Goldstein, Curator, AlbumCoverHallofFame.com with any questions or comments.
 He can be reached via email at mailto:email@example.com or via phone at 971-645-8958.

-News stories about album cover art and artists are added 5X per week on our site and on the site’s Facebook page found at https://www.facebook.com/AlbumCoverHallOfFame
+A comprehensive summary of news stories about album cover art and artists is added monthly (typically, on the first of the month) on our site (see the site index for our most-recent article postings) and also on the site’s Facebook page found at https://www.facebook.com/AlbumCoverHallOfFame